Database Migration Tools: Flyway, Liquibase, Prisma Migrate, Drizzle Kit, and golang-migrate

 }

-# Apply migrations in production (no interactive prompts)
+# Apply migrations in production (no prompts, no shadow database)

 npx prisma migrate deploy